Excel-DNA/Samples/LimitedConcurrencyAsync/README.md

 ﻿LimitedConcurrencyAsync sample
 ---

+[Related to this discussion: https://groups.google.com/d/topic/exceldna/tCbtb2zmQrs/discussion]

 This sample shows how the async function support can be customised by using the .NET 4 Task-based functionality.
 In particular, we create a limited concurrency scheduler, that will restrict the number of async threads that are used to run Tasks.

 Some hard-coded paths are set in the project properties in the Debug tab - the exact Excel version and command line arguments.
 These must be fixed before running the sample.
 One way is to run "Uninstall-Package Excel-DNA" and then "Install-Package Excel-DNA" in the NuGet Package Manager Console.

-When running, there should be two new functions in Excel - "Sleep" and "SleepPerCaller", taking the number of milliseconds to sleep.
+When running, there should be two new functions in Excel - "Sleep" and "SleepPerCaller", taking the number of seconds to sleep.

 Some details on the code: